rickard67/LSP-Pascal-Library/README.md

 ### Text Document Content Refresh
-Added event handler (OnTextDocumentContentRefresh) to process the server request and added responds back to the server.
+Added event handler (OnTextDocumentContentRefresh) to process the server request and added response back to the server.
 For more info see documentation below or visit the official language server protocol documentation.